Maya Health Toolkit

 making of the toolkit.

-- Section six introduces the Maya Interpreters Network; explains the need and value of the network, and how the network will be constructed.
+- Section six introduces the Maya Interpreters Network; explains the need and value of the network, and the plans that were made to construct the network.
+After several years, the network passed over to a private Maya-owned language company.